kskalvar/gcp-compute-ssh-self-signed-certificate/README.md

 ```
 ```
 Note: Assumes you have a GCP Account, you have a GCP Project created and Compute Engine access
-      enabled, and you have the GCP SDK installed locally and configured to access the GCP Cloud
+      enabled, and you have the GCP SDK installed locally and configured to access the GCP Cloud project.

 ```
 Steps: